 Since many popular, shorter keyword phrases can be difficult to show positive ROI, finding and using long tail keywords may be a better solution for your campaigns.
 With more specific search terms, you can generate more impressions by reaching users who are more motivated to complete an online transaction.

 Don’t stop there, though.
 Once your ads show, and people click, you owe it to them in the post-click stage to fulfill your promise made in the ad.
-Get the most out of your post-click opportunities with the Marketing Optimization Opportunities guide below.
+Get the most out of your post-click opportunities, sign up for an Instapage Enterprise demo today.